retrixe/Area51/README.md

 ```
 Area51
 |
-|--  .next - Generated directory with built files when application is started (generated on starting app)
+|--  .meteor - Contains the Meteor configuration, and on starting the app, installs the dev_bundle there.
 |--  .vscode - Contains VSCode configuration.
 |--  imports - Contains reusable components, and certain single-use components for import.
 |--  node_modules - Contains modules used by app (created when npm install is run)
-|--  pages - Contains all pages in the app.
-Only index exists right now.
+|--  client - Contains client-side code
-|--  server - Contains the Express server.
-Enables filesystem access.
+|       |_ components - Single-use components with logic.
-|--  static - Contains static content to be served
+|--  public - Contains static content to be served.
-|__  test - Contains unit tests :P
+|__  tests - Contains unit tests :P
 ```

 ### Coding standards.